Air Fryer Recipe

 Honey Garlic Chicken Thighs

-A flavourful and simple honey garlic chicken thighs recipe, perfect for air frying.
+A simple, full-flavoured honey garlic chicken thigh recipe, just right for the air fryer.

 Ingredients